Runbook Examples

 - Notify team of delay

-Deployment Rollback Runbook
+Deployment Rollback

-Quick rollback procedure when deployments go wrong.
+Quick rollback when deployments have issues.

-Title: Emergency Deployment Rollback
+Title: Emergency Rollback

 Steps: